trustedanalytics/platform-parent/README.md

 # platform-parent
-Project for building all project components.
+Project for building all platform components.

-# Prerequisites
+# Steps to build:

-In order to build all components, artifacts from Maven Central and from spring.io artifact repository are required.
-Below you can find example of settings.xml
+In order to build all platform components artifacts from Maven Central and from spring.io artifact repository are required.
+Below you can find example of settings.xml.
+You should copy it to your settings.xml file, which is included in ~/.m2/ catalog.
+Maven stores configuration files at this place.

+If you already have your settings in settings.xml file, you should join profile from example below to your setting.xml file and set this profile as active.

 ```
 <?xml version="1.0" encoding="UTF-8"?>